• Skip to primary navigation

 starting seeds

-Place the container that has the dirt and seeds inside a container that does not have drainage holes.
+Place the container with the dirt and seeds inside a container that does not have drainage holes.

 plastic wrapped seed pots